djradon/public-notes/blogs.carpe-noctem.2024-09-26-introducing-carpe-noctem.md

 ## An Explorer's Guide to Collaborative Imagination

 Good evening from [[the ol' Magic Store|music.the-magic-store]]: Los Angeles, California.
-I'm a creative technologist and a roleplayer, and I'm on a mission to help people build, deconstruct, remix, and engage with the multiverse, leaving good stories in their wake.
+I'm a creative technologist and a roleplayer, and I'm on a mission to help people build, deconstruct, remix, and engage with the [[cultural multiverse|t.multiverse]], hopefully leaving good stories in the wake.

 ## What's This All About, Then?